conor-99/Virtual-ISL-Dictionary/README.md

 An application that uses a virtual hand model and a series of pre-programmed movements to display ISL signs on request.

+This project is part of Microsoft's 2020 Hackathon.
+You can find the project page [here](https://garagehackbox.azurewebsites.net/hackathons/2107/projects/92241).

 # Getting Started